EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Clean Up

 This section outlines the steps to prepare a cleaned dataset.
 First, we remove unnecessary columns to simplify the dataset.
 Then, we drop duplicate rows and any rows with missing values.
-We also add a new column to categorize the sentiment of each review.
 You can view all these steps in: [`data_cleanup.ipynb`](DATA/data_cleanup.ipynb).

-Then we save the cleaned dataset as: [`cleaned_data.csv`](DATA/cleaned_data.csv).
+Then we save the cleaned dataset as: [`cleaned_data.csv`](DATASETS/cleaned_data.csv).

 # Text